-Can Creditors Garnish Wages After 7 Years?
-What You Need to Know
+Can A Creditor Garnish My Wages After 7 Years?

 Living paycheck to paycheck?
 You’re not alone.
 Millions of Americans worry about making ends meet, and the threat of wage garnishment can feel like a dark cloud hanging over your head.
 But what happens when that debt collector comes knocking years after you thought the issue was ancient history?